MelonKony/millmint/site/factbook/bulletin/products.md

 toc: false

-description: Vekllei bureaucracy is better understood not as a traditional hierarchy but as constellations of autonomous offices.
+description: Vekllei is sometimes described as a country without products, but their modestly affluent society is filled with the regular furnishings of modern living.

 aliases:
 - /bulletin/products